Identity Theft Recovery

 Rebuild Credit After Late Payments or Collections

 Late payments and collection accounts feel heavy, but they don’t lock your file forever.
-Most negatives age off your reports after seven years, paid medical collections are already excluded, and newer scoring models ignore paid collections entirely — all while
+Most negatives age off your reports after about seven years, paid medical collections are already excluded under the bureaus’ current policy, and newer scoring models ignore

 Secured Credit Cards